k0retux/fuddly/docs/source/tutorial.rst

 :func:`framework.data_model.DataModel.register()` on them.

 .. note::
-   If you want to import data samples that comply with your data model:
+   In the frame of your data model if you want to instantiate atoms from samples:

    - Add your samples there: ``~/fuddly_data/imported_data/<NAME of DM>/``